 The top-notch etiquette of attending a funeral repast is to be utterly respectful throughout the event.
 Although it is essentially an informal gathering comprising family members and close friends, one must be mindful of the conduct in the aftermath of someone’s demise.
 You should be on time and try being in the best of your manners and behavior.
 Make sure that your phone is on silent, and in case you have your children with you; they must behave themselves.
-Be modest in the consumption of food and drink that is served to you on repast.
+Consume modestly the food and drink served to you during the repast.
 Although funerals are sad, funeral repast provides you with an opportunity to celebrate the life and death of the deceased.

 What is Repast Invitation?

 Repast invitations are supposed to reflect the spirits and feelings of the grieving family.
 Therefore, you have to be most mindful of the language that you prefer to use.
 It would be best if you never hurt any personal and religious sentiments of grieving family or deceased in any manner.
 Layout and outline of repast invitation vary broadly, from culture to culture, from community to community, but the purpose and spirit of issuing these invitations remain constant.
-Therefore, in whatever language invitation is sent, you must use intelligent language.
-Repast invitations are also used to call friends and family to prepare an obituary, a toast or a speech in honor of the dead.
+Invite friends and family with intelligent language, no matter what language the invitation is in, to prepare an obituary, a toast, or a speech in honor of the deceased.